Daaku Maharaaj

-Daaku Maharaaj (transl.
-King of the Bandits) is a 2025 Indian Telugu-language period action thriller film directed and co-written by Bobby Kolli and produced by Sithara Entertainments, Fortune Four Cinemas and Srikara Studios.
+Daaku Maharaaj is a 2025 Indian Telugu-language action thriller film directed and co-written by Bobby Kolli and produced by Sithara Entertainments, Fortune Four Cinemas and Srikara Studios.
 The film stars Nandamuri Balakrishna alongside Bobby Deol (in his Telugu debut), Pragya Jaiswal, Shraddha Srinath, Sachin Khedekar, Makarand Deshpande, Urvashi Rautela, Aadukalam Naren, Nithin Mehta, Ravi Kishan, VTV Ganesh, Rishi, and Chandini Chowdary.
-The film follows the journey of Sitaram, a dedicated civil engineer who transforms into the dacoit named "Daaku Maharaaj" to protect a village in distress from an evil prince Balwanth Singh Thakur.
-Later, he disguises himself as a car driver, Nanaji, to safeguard a young girl, Vaishnavi and her family.
+The film follows the journey of Sitaram, a dedicated civil engineer who transforms into the dacoit named "Daaku Maharaaj" to protect a village in distress from Prince Balwanth Singh Thakur.
+Later, he disguises himself as a driver named Nanaji to safeguard a young girl, Vaishnavi, and her family.

-The film was officially announced in June 2023 under the tentative title NBK 109, as it is Balakrishna's 109th film as a leading actor and the official title was announced in November 2024.
+The film was officially announced in June 2023 under the tentative title NBK 109, as it is Balakrishna's 109th film as a leading actor, and the official title was announced in November 2024.
 Principal photography commenced in November 2023.
-The music was composed by Thaman S, while the cinematography and editing were handled by Vijay Kartik Kannan and Ruben and Niranjan Devaramane, respectively.
+The music was composed by Thaman S, while the cinematography was handled by Vijay Kartik Kannan and the editing by Ruben and Niranjan Devaramane.

 Daaku Maharaaj was released worldwide on 12 January 2025, coinciding with Sankranti.
-The film has grossed over ₹130 crores worldwide and is the fourth highest-grossing Telugu film of 2025.
-(Note: The Hans India has reported ₹130 crore gross.)
+The film has grossed over ₹130 crore worldwide and is the sixth highest-grossing Telugu film of 2025.
+The film has received mixed reviews from critics and underperformed at box office.